Payment Gateways

 While it is not the only consideration when evaluating which gateways to select, decline rates are an important factor.
 In our analysis, we compared the volumes of transactions for a given currency versus the decline rates experienced in that currency.
 We found that there often was a mismatch between the two.
 That is, the gateway with the lowest decline rate was infrequently the most popular.

 This again highlights the fact that companies choose their gateways for many reasons, not just decline rates.
-But can materially affect your revenue, and must be part of your calculus.
+It will materially affect your revenue, and must be part of your calculus.
 After all, decline rates have a short term impact by reducing the amount of revenue generated for a given set of transactions.
 Plus, it affects the lifetime value of a customer because of their likelihood to not rely on your business in the future if they experience a decline.

 By connecting to multiple payment gateways, you don't have to sacrifice one to the other.
 You can select the vendor you are most comfortable with from a business perspective and leverage better performing gateways where you benefit.